 I had seen a couple of tweets about a brand new restaurant offering Cuban favorites at a fast food pace.
 I decided to head into Hialeah gardens and give the place a shot.
 The restaurant's decor was simple and it had a fast food layout.
 The music playing on the stereo were Hialeah basics, you know Pitbull, Daddy Yankee, Marc Anthony and the like.
 Their menu is laid out on a large tv on the wall next to a sign that reads, "Not just fast food, it's awesome food fast."

 I decided to keep it simple and had their Pan con Bistec with a side of plantain chips.
 The pan con bistec was enormous and piled high with a palomilla steak, real deal crispy potato sticks, shredded lettuce, a tiny bit of mayonnaise, thinly sliced tomatoes, and grilled onions in lightly pressed Cuban bread.
-The steak was perfectly grilled and seasoned and the onions were greatly grilled.
-The crispy potatoes were fresh and super crisp.
+The steak was perfectly grilled and seasoned.
+The crispy potatoes were fresh and homemade.
 This was easily one of the best pan con bistec sandwiches I've had in a really long time.
 I inhaled this bad boy and didn't think twice about that pesky new year's resolution to lose 20 pounds.

 I also had a side of their fried plantain chips.
 Their made fresh in-house and are cut slightly thicker than usual but still manage to have a great crunch.
 They're served with a small side of mojo that is perfectly garlicky just how I like it.
 I would've loved a whole bucket of the mojo because it was seriously that good.